-The competition will accept entries until midnight (GMT) on Friday 27 April, 2018 and the winner will be announced in July 2018 (date to be confirmed).
+The competition will accept entries until midnight (BST) on Friday 27 April, 2018 and the winner will be announced in July 2018 (date to be confirmed).

 The Award Administrator, Martin McGrath, noted that the competition had changed its schedule this year: “In the past we have sought to announce our winning story earlier in the year, traditionally at Eastercon, but have struggled to keep to that timetable.
 We hope that by moving the judging period into the summer that it will help us stay on schedule and to make the competition more reliable and predictable for those who enter.”

 This year’s panel of judges will be announced in January.

 This year’s prize is £200 and the winning story will be published in Interzone.